A Short History of The Book Jam:

 We aim to put the right book in the right hands at the right time.

-We submit these blogs and podcasts with the deepest respect for readers, books, authors, independent booksellers, and public libraries.
+We submit these blogs and live events with the deepest respect for readers, books, authors, independent booksellers, and public libraries.

 ABOUT THE TWO LISAS:

 Lisa Cadow is the founder of Vermont Crepe & Waffle, a food cart and catering company serving authentic French crepes.
-When not reading, traveling or testing recipes for her food blog Fork on the Road, she lives in Vermont with her husband, three teens, three cats and an energetic border collie.
+When not reading, traveling or testing recipes for her food blog Fork on the Road, or working her full-time position as a health coach for Dartmouth Health Connect, she lives in Vermont with her husband, three cats and an energetic border collie, and her three kids when they are home from their respective colleges/jobs.

 Whenever possible, she scurries away with a book.
-Prefered genres include contemporary fiction, historical fiction, memoirs and, of course, cookbooks.
-Favorite living authors include Geraldine Brooks, Adrianna Trigianna, Ann Patchet, Tana French, Jacqueline Winspear and Alexandra Fuller.
+Preferred genres include contemporary fiction, historical fiction, memoirs and, of course, cookbooks.
+Favorite living authors include Geraldine Brooks, Adrianna Trigianna, Ann Patchet, Tana French, Jacqueline Winspear, and Alexandra Fuller.

 AND

 J Lisa C is the founder/first Executive Director of Everybody Wins!
 Vermont and a former Executive Director of Everybody Wins!
 USA, literacy programs that help children love books (www.everybodywins.org).
-She currently works part-time as a non-profit consultant and independent bookseller.
-She lives in Vermont with her husband, two young sons and a very large Bernese Mountain Dog puppy.
-She dreams of travel and owning a home in Spain.
+She currently works part-time as a non-profit consultant and tries to be an excellent graduate student.
+She lives in Vermont with her husband, two sons, and a very large Bernese Mountain Dog.
+She dreams of travel and owning a home in Spain or Maine.

 Both Lisas are avid readers (you can ask our kids who have trouble getting our attention) and promise they personally read any book they recommend.